 Remodeling the kitchen cabinetry or knocking out that pesky extra wall takes care of the trouble spot for good.
 Remodeling the bathroom, finishing the basement, or overhauling other rooms with dysfunctional layouts can all reduce friction and make your home more comfortable to live in and move around in.

-Interior renovations are good projects any time of the year and especially in the winter.
+Interior renovations are popular home renovation trends and are good projects any time of the year and especially in the winter.
 Whether it’s bathrooms, basements, kitchens, and more, Zephyr Thomas can help you with your interior renovations!

 5. Finish Your Basement

 Taking the time to finish your basement will help your home feel more comfortable.
 It will add extra space and another gathering area.
+There are many ways to warm up a cold basement, including finishing it if it is currently unfinished.
 A basement can be a great place for watching movies, playing games, or even a home gym area.

 It can even add extra bedroom space if that’s something you need.
 Even if you just plan to use your basement for storage, finishing it will add comfort and will protect your belongings from potential damage.
 This is just one of many reasons to finish your basement.